-No matter your reason for visiting, Saint Petersburg Russia has something for everyone, even for the most frugal of travelers.
+No matter your reason for visiting, Saint Petersburg Russia has something for everyone to keep you entertained for days or even weeks, even for the most frugal of travelers.

-The artistic architecture of St Petersburg's monumental buildings, the large historic center, as well as the city's green parks and museums are the heritage, or much better, the core of the history of our beautiful and cultural Russian city.
+The artistic architecture of St Petersburg's monumental buildings, the large historic center, as well as the city's green parks, museums, and the most famous attractions located far out in the suburbs are the heritage, or much better, the core of the history of our beautiful and cultural Russian city.☺

 The Church of the Resurrection (Commonly known as "Our Saviour on the Spilled Blood Church") is the most picturesque and visited church in the city, and among one of the best St. Petersburg Russia attractions.
 Built on the spot where Emperor Alexander II was mortally wounded on 1 March 1881 by a terrorist bomb, this unique architectural masterpiece is a place really worth visiting.